 You can code websites and many other apps with C#.
-It’s multi-purpose language that’s worth learning.
-But the absolute best thing about C# is easiness and syntax.
+It’s multi-purpose language.
+But the absolute best thing about C# is easiness and well-though syntax.

 You just can’t hate this language.
 If you previously coded in Java, PHP, JS, C, C++, you should feel huge relief the moment you get used to C#.

 I will not lie to you, you need a good or at least average computer for any kind of game development.
 However, the bar is much bigger for UE4 than it is for Unity.